d3x0r/STFRPhysics/whitepaper.md

 of N perpendicular axles which together apply curvature to a space.
 Curvature is a translation of a rectangular space around 1 or more axles;
 where additional axles composite into a single composite axle, around which all space is translated.
 The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `dPosition/dT`.
 Velocity sums to a position, angular velocity sums to an angular position.

-Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors used to scale all points in the frame to this new frame.
+Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors used to warp all points in the frame to this new frame.

 The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point,